tddg/ds5110-cs5501-spring24/project.md

 2. Friday, 04/12, 11:00 am: Project checkpoint 2

-	* For system/tool building projects, you are expected to show prototypes.
+	* For data systems projects, you are expected to show prototypes.
 	* For data analysis projects, you are expected to show general statistics of your datasets and concrete examples or case studies.

 3. Friday, 05/01, 11:59 pm: Project everything due

-	* For systems project, you are expected to deliver a prototype and show some evaluation results.
+	* For data systems project, you are expected to deliver a prototype and show some evaluation results.
 	* For data analysis projects, you are expected to show your numbers and findings.